Hovnanian Enterprises

-Hovnanian Enterprises, Inc. is a United States real estate company which is involved in every aspect of marketing homes, including design, construction and sales.
+Hovnanian Enterprises, Inc. is an American real estate company which is involved in every aspect of marketing homes, including design, construction and sales.
 The company works with individual detached housing as well as higher-occupancy dwellings, including townhouses, condominiums and retirement homes.
-In most cases, the company acquires and develops the land on which these developments are built, but in some geographic regions, Hovnanian offers to build their proprietary house designs on private land.
-The company consists of two operating groups, homebuilding and financial services.

-Despite some recent financial difficulties due to the 2008–2009 recession and financial crisis, Hovnanian Enterprises remains the eleventh largest American homebuilder and is one of the largest homebuilders in New Jersey, as of December 2018.

 Company operations

 Hovnanian Enterprises, Inc. has delivered in excess of 336,000 houses since incorporation including 5,831 homes in fiscal 2018, with base prices ranging from $144,000 to $2,252,000 and averaging about $393,000.
 It operates in Arizona, California, Delaware, Florida, Georgia, Illinois, Maryland, New Jersey, Ohio, Pennsylvania, South Carolina, Texas, Virginia, and West Virginia.
 Members of the Hovnanian family, including Ara K. Hovnanian, have voting control more than 50% of the votes as of January 29, 2018 equivalent to a stake worth $178 million in 2015.

 The company relocated its corporate headquarters to a new building on the banks of the Navesink River in Red Bank, New Jersey, in 2006.

 In 2018 the corporate headquarters was relocated to Matawan, New Jersey.
 Also in 2018, Hovnanian moved to default on debts in a manufactured default deal with the Blackstone Group which would benefit through credit default swaps, in exchange for a sweetheart loan from Blackstone.
 In late May 2018, Blackstone abandoned the effort due to an admonishment from U.S. regulators.